-It is amazing how our tastes change for food and drink with the change in weather for those of us who live in a region with drastic temperature change.
-In Canada we see our temperature go from 30 degrees Celsius to minus 30 degrees Celsius.
+It is amazing how our tastes change for food and drink with the change in weather for those of us who live in a region with drastic temperature changes.
+In Canada we see our temperature go from 30 degrees Celsius to minus 30 degrees Celsius in winter.
 That is quite a change.

 Along with the change in weather, our yearning for certain food and drink change along with it.
 Today I want to talk to you about winter wines, which really vary from our summer preferences.

 Picture yourself nestled into a comfortable sofa, a fire roaring in the fireplace, maybe a light blanket to keep the chill away, someone you are having a great conversation with or a good book, a glass of red wine, and maybe a platter of charcuterie to share.
 Can you see it?
 The questions will be, which wine is the most appropriate for winter, aka a winter wine.

 I have a few suggestions for you to consider when looking for a wine for winter.

 Some of these wines are well known as winter wines, others, maybe not so much.
 The next time you are looking for red wine for winter, consider trying something you may not have had in the past.
 I promise you won’t be disappointed.